sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory5.md

 ### Stakeholder's interests

-Define classes composition based on:
-- which student are in each class
+Define classes composition: which student are in each class.
-- what subjects are taught in each class
-- weekly number of hours per subject

 ### Precondition

-Administrative officier is authenticated
+Administrative officer is authenticated

 ### Minimum Guarantees